ticky/wishlist/README.md

 ## How

-Preact, webpack and markdown-component-loader, reading from a YAML file.
-Because this is what I do, I guess.
+Jekyll and GitHub Pages, reading from a YAML file.

-`wishlist.yml` is where all the info lives.
+`_data/wishlist.yml` is where all the info lives.